What Is Reconstructive Surgery?

 3. Tissue expansion: This technique is used to stretch a section of skin so that the body’s tissue may be used to repair or replace damaged skin.
 Tissue expansion surgery done to the face, neck, arms, hands, and legs usually lead to great results.

-4. Tissue rearrangement: This technique uses involves using flap techniques to reconstruct a wound or defect with skin or muscle, or both.
+4. Tissue rearrangement: This technique involves using flap techniques to reconstruct a wound or defect with skin, muscle, or both.

 Breast Reconstruction